 The subtraction is another one of the fundamental operations of Arithmetic.
+It is the inverse operation of the sum.

 It consists of take (decrease), a given number (16), another one (5).